martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 #### Change Password

-The only requirement is that the password be exactly 6 digits long and the username be at least 6 digits long.
-The logged in user can change password by confirming the username and entering a new six-digit password.
-The system confirms that the user is logged in and changes the password.
-No email is required in this test version.
-Usually, the government employee will enter email and personal data registered at the time of hiring.
+The only requirement is that the password and username are 6 digits  at least 6 digits long.
+No email is required in this trial version.
+Usually,  public officials provide personal information at the time of hiring
 &nbsp;

 &nbsp;